Contact Us

 Oktoberfest » Stokepedia

-Oktoberfest itself is huge, and any idea you had of perhaps finding your friends after you ducked away for a pee is unrealistic.
+Oktoberfest itself is huge, with more than 30 beer halls, so any idea you had of perhaps finding your friends after you ducked away for a pee is unrealistic.
 Especially when almost the whole festival (yourself included) has been suckling away at that golden ale and everyone dressed in dirndl and lederhosen look suspiciously similar (and suspiciously sexy.)

 2. Treat the Oktoberfest Waitresses well